icek/ash/packages/core/README.md

 }

 ```
-Typescript has generics which are the way to add more typing to the classes.
-Similar concept in AS3 was `Vector.<Type>` but only used in this type of
-structure.
-In typescript generics can be used in any type of structures.
-Using `Node<MovementNode>` gave compiler information about type of previous and
-next node, as nodes are stored in the Engine as double linked list.

 Exclamation mark used in this example is a non-null assertion operator.
 If you use `"strict": true` or `"strictNullChecks": true` flags in your
 `tsconfig.json` file, it's the way to silent compiler.
 You as a developer